 Placing a forward-facing child seat in the passenger's seat can result in serious injury or death if the airbag inflates.

-If you must place a forwardfacing child seat in the passenger's seat, move the vehicle seat as far back as possible, and properly restrain the child.
-Selecting a Child Seat To provide proper protection, a child seat should meet three requirements:
+If you must place a forwardfacing child seat in the passenger's seat, move the vehicle seat as far back as possible and properly restrain the child.

+Selecting a Child Seat, Installing a Child Seat